Inside Jennifer Lopez & Alex Rodriguez's Roller Coaster Relationships

 We're not entirely sure Ben would be there for the do-over.

-"If you went by what people said...I wasn't cool and I wasn't talented, and I was like the lowest rung of cool and talented that you could possibly be in the public consciousness at that time," he recalled that period of his life to Bill Simmons last year.
+"If you went by what people said...I wasn't cool and I wasn't talented, and I was like the lowest rung of cool and talented that you could possibly be in the public consciousness at that time," he recalled that period of his life on HBO's Any Given Wednesday With Bill Simmons in 2016.
 "I had broken up with Jennifer Lopez and I had like three or four movies in a row that had bombed."

 Salvatore Laporta/Getty Images